BioDynaMo/biodynamo/README.md

 ## What is BioDynaMo?

-BioDynaMo is a software platform to easily create, run, and visualise 3D agent-based biological simulations.
+BioDynaMo is a software platform to easily create, run, and visualise 3D agent-based simulations.
-* **Blazing fast:** The core of the platform is writen in C++ and is highly optimized to harness the computational power of modern hardware.
+* **Blazing fast:** The core of the platform is written in C++ and is highly optimized to harness the computational power of modern hardware.
 * **Modular:** Reuse, adapt, or create modules that represents a specific biological behavior or entity.
 With BioDynaMo you don't need to start from scratch anymore!
 * **Visual:** Effortlessly create astonishing images and animations of your simulations.
 Your publications and presentations will stand out even more!